Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 See also: APT Targets

 Target forms are accessed by clicking on Targets in the tree editor.
-In this active GUI window, click on the New Fixed Target button to open the fixed target form.
-In the Name in the Proposal field, we entered SOMESTAR, and for Category, we selected Star.
-The J2000 Coordinates entered were RA = 04 30 0.0000, Dec = +25 00 0.00.
-For Description, we clicked the +/- button which opens a list of approved keywords and selected M stars.
+In this active GUI window, you can use the Fixed Target Resolver to have a search done on coordinates or "Object Name", or click on the New Fixed Target button to open the fixed target form.
+For this example, use SOMESTAR as a New Fixed Target.
+In the Name in the Proposal field, enter SOMESTAR, and for Category, select Star.
+The J2000 Coordinates entered are RA = 04 30 0.0000, Dec = +25 00 0.00.
+For Description, click the +/- button which opens a list of approved keywords and select M stars.

 Observations